holdenhinkle/take_home_graph_csv_data/README.md

 The React app is in the client directory.

-Create an `uploads` in the foot directory:
+Create an `uploads` in the root directory:
 - In the root directory run `mkdir uploads`

 Install the dependencies: